Aashishsharma/Learnings/React/React-advanced.md

 ------------------------------------------------------------------------------
 ## ERROR BOUNDARIES

 Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 Error boundaries do not catch errors for:

 1. Event handlers (learn more)
-2. Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks)
-3. Server side rendering
-4. Errors thrown in the error boundary itself (rather than its children) If you need to catch an error inside event handler, use the regular JavaScript try / catch statement:
+2. Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks) If you need to catch an error inside event handler, use the regular JavaScript try / catch statement:
 Then why not use try-catch instead of error boundaries? try-catch is imperative and error-boundaries are declaritive, since react is declarative we use...

-A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
-Use static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
-Use componentDidCatch() to log error information.
+Error boundary feature is currently available only class components as of noe A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().

+1. Use static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
+2. Use componentDidCatch() to log error information.

 ```javascript
 class ErrorBoundary extends React.Component {
   constructor(props) {